vertgenlab/gonomics/.github/pull_request_template.md

 ### Checklist before requesting a review

 - [ ] I performed a self-review of my code
-- [ ] If it this a core feature, I have added thorough tests
+- [ ] If it this a core feature, I added thorough tests
 - [ ] The command `go fmt` or `make clean` was used on all files included

 <!-- ### Screenshots & Media